julia-zhao/for-synqrinus/README.md

 132 - 4 coins used.
 2x53 cents, 1x25 cents, 1x1 cent.

 EXERCISE #2:
-I have decided to implement a DFS tree with more than 2 possible children per node.
-Since the question assumes that all inputs are given in order, I can simply insert the children into a  list and not worry about sorting.
+I have decided to implement a tree with more than 2 possible children per node.
+Since the question assumes that all inputs are given in order, I can simply insert the children into a  list and not worry about sorting when inserting nodes.
 When outputting, I added one │ (U+2502) for every child node in the list (if there were more than one).
 Otherwise, I added a space.
 Finally, I added one └ (U+2514) if the node was a child of another node.

 EXERCISE #2, BONUS:
 This was done in the same method as question 2, but I checked to see if the node was the rightmost node as well.
 If it was not, I outputted a ├ (U+251C) in place of the └ (U+2514).